rohangawade-2604/Full-React-work/Todo-Context/README.md

 3. After that I have create the concept of AddTodos , deleteTodos ,updateTodos which is stored globally

-4. After this I have used into the Add todo into TodoInput.jsx and Todolist.jsx with deleteTodos and UpdateTodos respectively...
+4. After this I have used into the Add todo into TodoInput.jsx and Todolist.jsx with deleteTodos and UpdateTodos respectively...!